Coffee and Research

 3. Frequentist Thinking — Practicing statistics

-Using cancer clinical trials as an example, my father explains the frequentist perspective of “How do numbers behave under repeated sampling?”
+Using cancer clinical trials as examples, the father explains the frequentist perspective: “How do numbers behave under repeated sampling?”

 • Reading a Paper over a Cup of Coffee